Swedish Erotica: Member replacement and cover bands

-About the same time Jamie Borger, who had played in the band's first version Swedish Beauty, and now was a member of the far more successful Treat, informed Levén that his band was looking for a new singer.
+About the same time Jamie Borger, who had played in the band's first version and now was a member of the far more successful Swedish band Treat, informed Levén that his band was looking for a new singer.
 Levén felt that Virgin did not anticipate a successful career for Swedish Erotica, and he also wanted to move to Treat's hometown of Stockholm, so he began to consider leaving the band.
 He discussed with a manager at the Virgin that he wanted to leave the band and was told that the label was more interested in him than the band and he was offered a solo project.
-But the singer decided to leave the label and join the established Swedish band Treat, where he sang on their self-titled album in 1992, while Swedish Eroticas second album remained unreleased.
+But the singer decided to leave the label and join the established Treat, where he sang on their self-titled album in 1992, while Swedish Erotica's first attempt at a follow-up album remained unreleased.

-Bjarne was replaced by Jonas Olsson on drums while Levén was replaced by former Slobobans Undergång singer Anders Moller, who previously had replaced Goran Edman on vocals in Madison and also sang in a cover band Crazy Train.
-Later Jonas Tångström was replaced on bass, first by Terry Barajas who later became the drummer in Abysmal Dawn and then by Ken Sandin, a former member of bands Alien and Da Vinci, and also the precursor to the band, Swedish Beauty.
+Bjarne was replaced by Jonas Olsson on drums while Levén was replaced by former Slobobans Undergång singer Anders Möller, who previously had replaced Göran Edman on vocals in Madison and also sang in an Ozzy Osbourne cover band Crazy Train.
+Later Jonas Tångström was replaced on bass, first by Terry Barajas who later became the drummer in Abysmal Dawn and then by a returning Ken Sandin, a former member of bands Alien and Da Vinci.
 During this period, the same members played around Gothenburg in the cover band Double Trouble, covering songs by, among others Guns N' Roses, Poison, Nirvana, Pearl Jam and Magnus Uggla.

-1993 Bjarne Johansson played as a guest musician in a new version of Shotgun Messiah with the stage name "BJ", and abandoned thus Swedish Erotica, and was replaced by Jamie Borger, recently Treat but also the very first drummer in Swedish Beauty, the same person who earlier had persuaded Levén to leave the band in favor of Treat.
+1993 Bjarne Johansson played as a guest musician in a new version of Shotgun Messiah with the stage name "BJ", and abandoned thus Swedish Erotica, and was replaced by a returning Jamie Borger, most recently Treat but also the very person who earlier had persuaded Levén to leave the band in favor of Treat.